The music box operad: Random generation of musical phrases from patterns: Introduction

 This text is organized as follows.
-Section~\ref{sec:music_box_model} is devoted to set our context and notations about music theory and to introduce the music box model.
+Section~\ref{sec:music_box_model} is devoted to present the music box model.
+Degree patterns, rhythm patterns, patterns, and multi-patterns are defined.
+We explain how a multi-pattern describes a musical phrase given an interpretation.
+We discuss also the strengths and the weaknesses of this model.
 In Section~\ref{sec:operads}, we begin by presenting a brief overview of operad theory and we build step by step the music box operad.
-For this, we introduce first an operad on sequences of scale degrees (depending on a monoid structure in order to encode how to compute on degrees), an operad on rhythm patterns, and then an operad on monophonic patterns to end with the operad of multi-patterns.
-Three random generation algorithms for multi-patterns are introduced in Section~\ref{sec:random_generation}.
-Finally, Section~\ref{sec:applications} provides some concrete applications of the previous algorithms.
-We focus here on random variations of a monophonic musical phrase as input leading to monophonic results obtained, among others, by changing its rhythmic motif, or to polyphonic results obtained, among others, by harmonizing or arpeggiating it. \medbreak
+For this, we introduce first an operad on sequences of scale degrees (depending as explained above on a monoid structure in order to encode how to compute on degrees), an operad on rhythm patterns, and then an operad on monophonic patterns to finish with the operad of multi-patterns.
+After providing some background on colored operads and bud generating systems, three random generation algorithms for multi-patterns are introduced in Section~\ref{sec:random_generation}.
+Section~\ref{sec:applications} provides some concrete applications of the previous algorithms.
+We first describe an implementation~\cite{Gir23} of the music box model (ready to use by the reader) and the related algorithms.
+Then, we construct four particular bud generating systems, each with a specific objective.
+The paper ends by presenting in Section~\ref{sec:evaluation} an evaluation of the generation algorithms.
+This evaluation is based on a questionnaire aimed at experts, intended to understand how pieces generated by our methods are received.

-A computer implementation of all the presented algorithms is, as well as its source code and examples, available at~\cite{Gir21}. \medbreak

 This paper is an extended version of~\cite{Gir20} containing some new results (like the complete study of the introduced operads) and their proofs.
-Moreover, we describe in this present version a more general model than the one presented in the previous work: now, the degrees of the phrases are elements of a monoid, allowing us to consider different ways to compose them. \medbreak
+Moreover, we describe in this present version a more general model than the one presented in the previous work: now, the scale degrees of the multi-patterns are elements of a monoid.